-The range of the consequence parameters, see Equation 5, in the implication layer for all reservoirs ranges from -3 to 3, see the operating policies of the different reservoirs differ more from each other when the inflow into the reservoir is high.
+The range of the consequence parameters, see Equation 5, in the implication layer for all reservoirs ranges from -3 to 3, see Figure 11, although the majority of the parameters lies between -1 and 1.
+This large range implies that the consequence parts of the fuzzy rules differ a lot for the 11 reservoirs.
+The consequences associated with 'low' inflows are more similar.
+Apparently the operating policies of the different reservoirs differ more from each other when the inflow into the reservoir is high.
 The difference in consequences is not surprising however, since the purposes, sizes, impoundment ratios and associated climates differ greatly among the reservoirs.
 If a group of very similar reservoirs were considered, the range of these parameters is expected to decrease and perhaps a more general pattern in consequences for a specific type of reservoir could be observed.